Mstfakts/Building-Detection-MaskRCNN/README.md

 # 5- Training the Model & Testing
 To train the model, you need to know what size of model your computer can work with.
 For example, I was using 'resnet101' as a backbone, but I got OOM (Out Of Memory) error, then I reduced it to the 'resnet50'.
 If it is possible, try to work with 'resnet101'.
 Also, do not forget to adjust configuration part regarding to your computer and dataset.
 Please analyze the [SpaceNet_train.py](https://github.com/Mstfakts/Building-Detection-MaskRCNN/blob/master/SpaceNet_train.py) part.
-Another thing that may be helpful for you, I share my trained h5 file (Send an email to the mail-address below).
+Another thing that may be helpful for you, I share my trained h5 file (leave a star for this project and send an email to the mail-address below).
 I trained 151 epoach for 'all' part of the model.

 That's it.
 If you need more clarification or have any question please send me an email;